RENEE MONTAGNE, HOST:

 Some of you've probably noticed it's costing more to go to the doctor these days and also, more to fill out a prescription.
 Out-of-pocket costs - co-pays and deductibles - have been going up rapidly.

 NPR's John Ydstie looks at why that is, and what could change it.

-JOHN YDSTIE, BYLINE: Jenny Miers and her husband felt the sting of higher out-of-pocket medical costs when they adopted a three-month-old baby girl last June.
+JOHN YDSTIE, BYLINE: Jenny Miers and her husband felt the sting of higher out-of-pocket medical costs when they adopted a 3-month-old baby girl last June.
 Shortly after they got her home, she developed a fever, which they suspected was caused by a urinary tract infection.
-So, they took her to the emergency room.
+So they took her to the emergency room.

-JENNY MIERS: And they did a quick check on her, confirmed that that's what it was, so we thought we were in the clear, and that we were going to go home with, you know, a little pink antibiotic, and we were good to go.
+JENNY MIERS: And they did a quick check on her, confirmed that that's what it was; so we thought we were in the clear and that we were going to go home with, you know, the little, pink antibiotic, and we were good to go.
 But we were told pretty quickly, no, you're being admitted.

 MIERS: We're paying a lot more, and we're going to question everything that you're putting in front of us to make sure that, you know, it was necessary.

-YDSTIE: Getting people to act like price-sensitive consumers is the point, says Tom Mangan, CEO of UBA, United Benefits Advisors, based in Chicago.
-He's says there's been a big shift by employers to higher deductible, higher copay plans, and away from HMO type plans with very low out-of-pocket costs.
+YDSTIE: Getting people to act like price-sensitive consumers is the point, says Thom Mangan, CEO of UBA - United Benefits Advisors - based in Chicago.
+He says there's been a big shift by employers to higher deductible, higher co-pay plans, and away from HMO-type plans with very low out-of-pocket costs.

-TOM MANGAN: If structured properly and communicated properly, they are effective in holding down costs, and their trend is significantly below that of low deductible, low co-pay plans, because people actually think about what a prescription costs.
+THOM MANGAN: If structured properly and communicated properly, they are effective in holding down costs.
+And their trend is significantly below that of low-deductible, low co-pay plans because people actually think about what a prescription costs.